Position Description, Recruitment, Selection and Setting the Pay Rate for Student Employees

 - International students on F-1 visas are restricted by federal law to work no more than 20 hours per week when school is in session.

-- Position duties outlined as part of the OUS SEIU Collective Bargaining Agreement for Classified Staff may not be filled with student employees.
+- Position duties outlined as part of the SEIU Collective Bargaining Agreement for Classified Staff may not be filled with student employees.
 Questions regarding this may be directed to the Employment Manager or the Compensation Manager in the Office of Human Resources at 503-725-4926.